dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Women have simple tastes.
-They get pleasure out of the conversation of children in arms and men in love.
+  The Word of fire burns today On the lips of our prophets in an evil age.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)